Centeva/Centeva-Angular/README.md

 ## Running Tests

 Tests are written in karma/jasmine and can be ran with `npm test`.
-There is also a ci specific test with the command `npm test:ci`.
+There is also a ci specific test with the command `npm run test-ci`.
 There is a PR check that will automatically run tests when a Pull Request is created.

 ## Versioning